 Where Can I Get Insurance-Covered Catheters?

-180 Medical is one of the largest and highly-rated catheter suppliers in the nation.
-We’re contracted with over 1,200 insurance plans, including Medicare, state Medicaids, and a growing number of private insurance plans.
+180 Medical is one of the nation’s largest and most highly-rated catheter suppliers.
+We’re contracted with over 1,200 insurance plans, including Medicare, state Medicaid, and many private insurance plans.
 Our specialists are glad to help you find an insurance-covered catheter to fit your needs.

 The 180 Medical Difference

-When you call 180 Medical, you won’t have to deal with annoying automated phone menus.
-During business hours, a live person answers your call.
-You’ll get to speak with a specialist who really cares about you, your time, and your health.
-Our staff goes above and beyond to deliver you 100% satisfaction with a wide range of the top brands and types of quality catheter supplies.
+When you call 180 Medical, you’ll speak with a knowledgeable, trained Catheter Product Specialist who really cares about you and your needs.
+Our staff goes above and beyond to deliver 100% satisfaction with a wide range of top brands and types of quality catheter supplies.